Itzhak07/Vacations-Project/README.md

 ![Edit](https://i.imgur.com/08ckn9D.png)

 ###### Reports Page:
-As admin, you can see track the likes of every vacation package you offer.
+As admin, you can track the likes of every vacation package you offer.
 ![](https://i.imgur.com/1qnQx8D.jpg)